maxxiimo/the-front-end-manifesto/foundation-markup.md

 [Gemfile][]<br>
 [README.md][]

-Notice that your Rails application file structure is pretty much identical minus a few files and folders.
-We're going to replace some existing files, and add a few new files and folders from the starter code structure above (new folders in bold, new or replacement files are links).
-Go ahead and start manually copying all the files and folders from your cloned starter code repository into your existing application structure.
+The default Rails application file structure is pretty much identical minus a few files and folders.
+We're going to replace some existing files and add a few new files and folders (new folders in bold, new or replacement files are links).

+### Set Up

+Before we begin to explore the code that make up our views, there are a few things you will need to do to follow along with this book:

+1. Clone this books [starter code][]:

+        git clone git@github.com:maxxiimo/base-haml.git

+2. Create a brand-new Rails 3.2 application.

+        $ rails new <name>

+    NOTE: A great reference for doing this correctly is Chapter 1 of Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]".

+3. Complete the [Groundwork Tasks][Groundwork] section of the Appendices.

 ### Prep the App